Dark-Chocolate Cake with Ganache Frosting

 - Dark-Chocolate Ganache

-Preheat oven to 350.
+Preheat oven to 350 degrees.
 Butter two 8-inch round cake pans; dust with cocoa, tapping out excess.
 Line bottom of each pan with a round of parchment paper; set aside.
 In a medium bowl, whisk together flour, cocoa, baking powder, baking soda, and salt; set aside.

 In a large bowl, using an electric mixer, beat butter and sugar until light and fluffy.
 Add eggs and yolks, one at a time, beating well after each addition; beat in chocolate and vanilla.
 With mixer on low, alternately add flour mixture in three parts and buttermilk in two, beginning and ending with flour mixture.